 Director Craig Gillespie is helming the upcoming blockbuster, with his past credits being Margot Robbie's I, Tonya, Emma Stone's Cruella and factual drama miniseries Pam & Tommy.

-Supergirl: Woman of Tomorrow will be based on a recent comic book series of the same name, which began with a listless Kara Zor-El finding purpose when she is approached by a young orphan from a destroyed planet.
+Supergirl will be based on a recent comic book series titled Woman of Tomorrow, which began with a listless Kara Zor-El finding purpose when she is approached by a young orphan from a destroyed planet.

 Together, they travel the universe in an attempt to track down the evil-doers who caused the tragedy – led by space pirate Krem of the Yellow Hills – which proves to be a powerful journey that shakes both to their core.